gp8-stopwatch/receiver-firmware/TESTS.md

 | 04:00:00    |     03:99936 |
 | 04:00:00    |     03:99937 |

 So measured latency is constant and equals about 630µs (probably a few microseconds more).
 The firmware takes it into account and corrects the result.
+Can bus latency has about 10µs accuracy (variation).

 # Possible IR trigger tests
 ## Field test with slow-mo camera